fidaa-alshaikh/.Net_Phase1_Project1/README.md

 ### Background of the problem statement:

 Rainbow School is creating a system to store, retrieve and update teacher data.
-The first working draft will be based on using text-files to process teacher data using Visual Studio Windows Console Project.
+The first working draft will be based on using text-files to process teacher data.

 ### Class format: